 On-time vaccination is important to protect individuals as early as possible from serious diseases like measles, whooping cough and meningococcal B. Historically, Aboriginal and Torres Strait Islander children in Australia have been vaccinated at lower rates and experienced higher rates of disease than non-Aboriginal children.
-More information about vaccination and disease rates for Aboriginal and non-Aboriginal children are included in the
+Data on vaccination rates in NSW are available in

 Vaccination for Our Mob report.

-HealthStats NSW.
+Medical Journal of Australia.
 Call your public health unit on 1300 066 055 to speak to your local Aboriginal Immunisation Health Care Worker.